Terrifier (2016) | Review

 That’s pretty much it.
 Terrifier is not any more complex than that.
 It’s a movie about a killer clown who happens to choose a few unlucky ladies as his targets and their attempts to escape while he’s preoccupied with killing someone else.
 I appreciate the simplicity of it and I’m glad that a relatively small movie like this managed to garner a cult following that has supported its sequel at the box office.
 That being said, this isn’t my type of horror movie, so I’m not super motivated to see the sequel.

 Don’t get me wrong.
 I think Terrifier accomplishes what it sets out to do.
 It’s a gory slasher movie with some over-the-top and extremely violent deaths meant to make you squirm in your seat, or laugh at their absurdity.
 Considering the reputation Terrifier 2 has garnered so far, it’s likely they only stepped up the gore to another level in that.
-The way the deaths are shot highlight their barbaric, brutality.
+The way the deaths are shot highlights their barbaric, brutality.
 Unlike the more creative deaths from other slasher films like A Nightmare on Elm Street, Terrifier is mostly trying to shock you and make you uncomfortable.
 I’d say the mission would be accomplished for most people who saw this as I am deeply impressed by what Terrifier is able to do with such a small budget.
 The make-up and special effects are surprisingly good.

 The last thing I’ll mention is that, aside from David Howard Thornton, the acting was pretty flat or stiff across the board.
 I was somewhat entertained by it, but it didn’t really change my opinion of the film much.
 Thornton’s Art the Clown, however, is definitely the best of the cast.
 He manages to make use of the makeup and emote his face in ways similar to a silent horror film antagonist.
 Whenever he’s on screen, he holds your attention.
 Whether he’s smiling or frowning, he’s just as intimidating.
 You can tell he’s having fun with this role.